feature-sliced/steiger/MIGRATION_GUIDE.md

 </td></tr></tbody></table>

-**!
-Don't forget to check the changes after the migration and bring them to the code style adopted in your project**
+> [!NOTE]
+> The codemod will probably get the formatting wrong, so don't forget to check the file yourself after migration.

 **pnpm**: